 A signature is something that will uniquely describe a piece of malware, malware family, or type of malicious action.
 Signatures come in many shapes.
 Perhaps the detection is made on the code, which is responsible for using a specific algorithm.
 The signature can also be created to detect certain behavior on the system.
 Most of today’s signatures are smart.
 We can detect tens of thousands of different malicious files using just one smart signature.

 We, either the automation system or a human analyst, simply choose how to detect a given file.
 If a particular piece of malware does particular things to complicate analysis, then creating a signature based on that code or behavior may be a very good way of detecting such malicious files.
 That means the malware author will have to move on to a new trick to try and evade detection.
 It’s an endless cat and mouse game.

-We use both a smart blacklist and a whitelist.
-By having a huge and ever expanding whitelisting database, we can speed up scanning, prevent false positives and be more suspicious of files we don’t know.
+We use both a smart denylist and an allowlist.
+By having a huge and ever expanding database, we can speed up scanning, prevent false positives and be more suspicious of files we don’t know.

 How can I better protect myself from DDoS attacks?

 The DDoS problem is difficult.
 There’s no easy fix.
 DDoS attacks differ greatly in type and magnitude.
 If an attacker is trying to flood your service with network traffic, then most often you’ll have to work with or move to a service provider, which has experience with DDoS mitigation.
 For these types of scenarios, IDS/IPS should be able to do a lot of the heavy lifting.